 Mitosis is the process by which cells reproduce – one cell splits into two "daughter cells."
+The daughter cells are clones (identical copies) of the parent cell.

 While some of the details differ from cell type to cell type, this section will teach you most of the basic features of the process.
 Along the way some of the features that can differ by cell type will be discussed.